 Triumph’s legendary TR3, in fact, all post-war Triumphs, probably wouldn’t have happened if not for an argument between Sir John Black and William Lyons.
 Former Humber man Black had revived a nearly moribund Standard in…

-Keen on speed from a young age, David Brown was a natural fit for Aston-Martin.
-Though his father didn’t drive, he grew up around the family business – David Brown & Sons – founded by…
+Keen on speed from a young age, David Brown was a natural fit for Aston Martin.
+Though his father didn’t drive, he grew up around the family business—David Brown & Sons.
+Founded by his grandfather,…

 BMC’s Finned Farinas: Austin A55 Cambridge